 Frequently Asked Questions

-The Eureka-Humboldt Visitors Bureau has compiled a summary of Frequently Asked Questions as they relate to adult use of recreational cannabis in California.
+The Humboldt County Visitors Bureau has compiled a summary of Frequently Asked Questions as they relate to adult use of recreational cannabis in California.

 How much cannabis can I carry?

 You can possess 28.5 grams of cannabis plant material (about an ounce) and 8 grams of concentrated cannabis.
 Opening a package containing cannabis or any cannabis products in public is illegal.